-- 1. Get to the safest place possible. - 2.
-Contact On Call International.
+- 2. Contact On Call International.
 They will engage all resources at their disposal to help you and coordinate a response. - 3.
 Call local 911 EMS as the situation requires - 4.
 Contact Eliot.
 Follow all directions. - 5.
 If instructors are unavailable, contact the Education Abroad office.
 Follow all directions. - 6.
 Contact your family.